naikel/DOSVault/README.md

 Both Pegasus and DOSBox-X have been patched to look/work better on a Steam Deck.
 Patches included are:
 * **Pegasus**
    * Ability to run commands inside the same flatpak (this allows the emulator to be executed).
+   * Assigned UNIX signal SIGHUP to rescan the database.
 * **DOSBox-X**
    * Simple notifications were implemented (so the user knows when he changes slots and saves to/loads from them).
    * Changed Button Mapper resolution from 640x480 to 1280x800 (because it was too tiny on the Deck).